farcasterxyz/hub-monorepo/CONTRIBUTING.md

 6. Fetch and update tags with `git fetch origin --tags && yarn changeset tag && git tag -f @latest`
 7. Delete the biome tags `git tag -d biome-config-custom@0.0.1`
 8. Push tags with `git push origin HEAD --tags -f`
-9. If docker build does not start `git push upstream --delete @farcaster/hubble@<version> && git push upstream --tags @farcaster/hubble@<version>` to re-trigger it.
-10. Create a GitHub Release for Hubble, copying over the changelog and marking it as the latest.
-11. If this is a non-patch change, create an NFT for the release.
+9. If this is a non-patch change, create an NFT for the release.
-12. Make sure that the Docker image for the latest release gets built and published to [Docker hub](https://hub.docker.com/r/farcasterxyz/hubble/tags).

 ### 3.7 Working in Rust